castle-engine/castle-engine/examples/physics/physics_forces/README.md

 Press (you can press once, or hold the key down to keep applying):

-- Key 7: `TCastleRigidBody.AddForce`
+- Key 7: `TCastleRigidBody.AddForceAtPosition`
-- Key 8: `TCastleRigidBody.AddCentralForce`
+- Key 8: `TCastleRigidBody.AddForce`
 - Key 9: `TCastleRigidBody.AddTorque`
 - Key 0: `TCastleRigidBody.ApplyImpulse`